npfernandes/ensemblify/README.md

     ```bash
     cc -O3 -o pulchra pulchra_CHANGED.c pulchra_data.c -lm
     ```
-    Some warnings will show up on your screen, this is normal and they can be ignored.
+    Do not be alarmed if some warnings show up on your screen; this is normal and they can be ignored.

 3. If you are using a bash shell, you can register `pulchra` as an alias for your PULCHRA executable by running: